nexotc/smart-escrow/README.md

 # NexOTC Smart Escrow Protocol

 **NexOTC** is the non-custodial settlement layer for private markets.
-It automates OTC trades and syndicate raises with smart escrow, per-investor escrows, broker commissions and verifiable on-chain events.
-No pooled custody.
-No storage of PII.

 > **Status:** This repository currently hosts the public specification, structure and governance documents for the *Smart Escrow Protocol* (MVP).
 Source code will be added as development milestones are reached.